kercheval/GradleCMPlugin/README.md

 }
 ```

-To use a 'classic' major.minor.build version scheme that is set via
+*Example 4* To use a 'classic' major.minor.build version scheme that is set via
 gradle variable usage.

 ```